slott56/slott56.github.io/Pelican/content/blog/2026/06/2026-06-21_opend6_tools_status.rst

 Background
 ===========

-The OpenD6 tools ahve two DSL's.
+The OpenD6 tools have two extensive DSL's.
 These differ in a profound way:

 -   Spell definitions are based on a difficulty budget.
 This is complicated, because some aspects increase the difficulty, while others decrease the difficulty.